mvallet91/JELAI/README.md

 - Run `docker compose -f 'docker-compose-dev.yml' down` to stop them
 - If you make changes, like trying a different prompt in the **llm_handler.py** file in the **jupyterhub-docker/middleware** directory, you can rebuild the middleware container only:
     - Run `docker compose -f 'docker-compose-dev.yml' up -d --build middleware-dev`
+- If you make changes to the Python code (e.g., in `ta-handler.py` or `ea-handler.py` in the **jupyterhub-docker/middleware** directory), you need to rebuild the middleware container:
+    - Run `docker compose -f 'docker-compose-dev.yml' up -d --build middleware-dev`
+- Changes to files in the **jupyterhub-docker/middleware/inputs** directory (like prompts or learning objectives) do **not** require a rebuild in the dev environment; they are reflected immediately because the directory is mounted as a volume.
 - Or just do `down` and `up` for the whole thing

 ### For Step-by-step individual services:
-This workflow does not require Docker, but it needs Python 3.12.
+This workflow does not require Docker, but it needs Python 3.11+ and `uv` (or `pip`).
-1. Create a venv and install the necessary packages for the LLM Handler:
+1. Create a virtual environment and install dependencies for the Middleware (TA & EA):
-    - Navigate to the Middleware directory in the terminal: `cd jupyterhub-docker/middleware`
+    - Navigate to the Middleware directory: `cd jupyterhub-docker/middleware`
-    - `python -m venv llm-handler`
+    - `python -m venv .venv` (or your preferred venv name)
-    - `source llm-handler/bin/activate`, on Windows use `llm-handler\Scripts\activate`
+    - `source .venv/bin/activate` (on Windows use `.venv\Scripts\activate`)
-    - `python.exe -m pip install -r requirements.txt`
+    - `uv pip install .` (This reads `pyproject.toml` and installs dependencies) *(Alternatively, if not using `uv`, use `pip install -r requirements.txt` if you maintain one)*
-2. On a different terminal, create a venv for the interface that will run JupyterLab:
+2. On a different terminal, create a venv and install dependencies for JupyterLab:
-    - Stay in the home directory of the repository
+    - Navigate to the repository root: `cd ../..`
-    - `python -m venv jupyterlab`
+    - `python -m venv .venv-lab`
-    - `source jupyterlab/bin/activate`, on Windows use `jupyterlab\Scripts\activate`
+    - `source .venv-lab/bin/activate` (on Windows use `.venv-lab\Scripts\activate`)
-    - `python.exe -m pip install -r requirements.txt`
+    - `uv pip install jupyterlab notebook` *(Install other necessary lab extensions)* *(Or use `pip install -r requirements.txt` if you have one at the root)*
-3. On a third terminal, create a venv for the chat handler server:
+3. On a third terminal, create a venv and install dependencies for the chat interaction script:
-    - Navigate to the user-notebook directory in the terminal: `cd jupyterhub-docker/user-notebook`
+    - Navigate to the user-notebook directory: `cd jupyterhub-docker/user-notebook`
-    - `python -m venv chatbot`
+    - `python -m venv .venv-chat`
-    - `source chatbot/bin/activate`, on Windows use `chatbot\Scripts\activate`
+    - `source .venv-chat/bin/activate` (on Windows use `.venv-chat\Scripts\activate`)
-    - `python.exe -m pip install -r chat_interact_requirements.txt`
+    - `uv pip install -r chat_interact_requirements.txt`
+       *(Or use `pip install -r chat_interact_requirements.txt`)*
-4. Create your environment variables file, where you will add the address of the Ollama server you're using (you must setup Ollama before this step, see above):
+4. Create your environment variables file for the Middleware:
+    - Ensure you are in the **jupyterhub-docker/middleware** directory.
-    - Create an **.env** file in the **jupyterhub-docker/middleware** directory
+    - Create an **.env** file.
-    - Add the following line to the **.env** file: `ollama_url=http://localhost:11434` if you have it local or the address of your Ollama server5.
-On the first terminal, still running the **llm-handler** environment and run the LLM-handler server:
+    - Add the following line: `ollama_url=http://localhost:11434` (or the address of your Ollama/WebUI server).
+Add `webui_url` and `webui_api_key` if using WebUI.
-    - `python llm_handler.py`
-    - Type `Ctrl+C` to stop the server.
-This server must be active to process the chat messages.
+5. Run the Middleware services (TA and EA):
+    - **Terminal 1 (Middleware venv):** Run the Expert Agent:
+        - `uvicorn ea-handler:app --host localhost --port 8003`
+    - **Terminal 1a (Another Middleware venv, or run EA in background):** Run the Tutor Agent:
+        - `uvicorn ta-handler:app --host localhost --port 8004`
+    - *These servers must remain active.*
-6. On the terminal running the **chatbot** environment, run the chatbot handler:
+6. On the terminal running the **chat interaction** environment (from step 3), run the chat handler script:
-    - `python .\jupyterhub-docker\user-notebook\chat_interact.py [working-directory] [processed-logs-directory]` and this will check for any new chats created in the directory provided and send them to the chatbot server.
-Here, the `working-directory` is where the chats are stored, and `processed-logs` is where you keep the output of the log processing script, see step 9 below.
-    - Type `Ctrl+C` to stop the chatbot handler.
-This script must be active to send the chat messages to the chatbot server.
+    - `python chat_interact.py /path/to/your/notebooks/chats /path/to/your/processed/logs`
+    - Replace the paths with the actual directories where your chat files will be saved by JupyterLab and where `process_logs.py` outputs its JSON files.
+    - *This script must remain active.*
-7. Add the jupyterlab-pioneer [configuration](https://jupyter-server.readthedocs.io/en/latest/operators/configuring-extensions.html) file to the JupyterLab configuration directory:
+7. Add the jupyterlab-pioneer configuration file:
-    - On the terminal with the **jupyterlab** environment, run `jupyter --path`
+    - On the terminal with the **JupyterLab** environment, run `jupyter --path`
     - Copy the config file (see the [examples](https://github.com/educational-technology-collective/jupyterlab-pioneer/tree/main/configuration_examples)), named **jupyter_jupyterlab_pioneer_config.py** to the appropriate path.
 For development, use the **file_exporter** and set the correct path.
 See the config in **jupyterhub-docker/user-notebook/jupyter_jupyterlab_pioneer_config.py**.
     - You only have to do this once, the configuration will be saved in the JupyterLab configuration directory.
-8. On the terminal with the **jupyterlab** environment, run the JupyterLab interface:
+8. On the terminal with the **JupyterLab** environment (from step 2), run JupyterLab:
-    - `jupyter lab`
+    - `jupyter lab --notebook-dir=/path/to/your/notebooks`
-    - The JupyterLab interface will open in your browser.
-You can now interact with the chatbot and use the JupyterLab-Pioneer extension to log telemetry data.
-    - Close JupyterLab by navigating to **File > Shut Down** in the interface.
+    - *Ensure the chat extension saves files to the directory monitored in step 6.*
-9. To run the :construction: experimental :construction: log processing script, activate the **chatbot** environment and run the script:
+9. To run the experimental log processing script, activate the **chat interaction** environment and run the script:
     - `python process_logs.py path-to-log-file path-to-output-directory`
-    - This script will process the logs in the **logs** file (the one configured in step 6 **jupyter_jupyterlab_pioneer_config.py**) and create a JSON file with the processed logs for each notebook in the given directory.
+    - This script will process the logs in the **logs** file (the one configured in step 7 **jupyter_jupyterlab_pioneer_config.py**) and create a JSON file with the processed logs for each notebook in the given directory.
     - For the LLM to see the logs as context, <ins>the notebook and the chat file must have the same name</ins>.